 I know of lawyers that will donate legal services for adoptions pro bono.
 Mechanics who one Saturday a month offer free oil changes to single moms and foster parents.
 Counselors who offer their services for free to foster and adoptive families.
 The list could go on.
 Everyone...every.one. can do something.

 find your "something"

-To explore the idea of "everyone can do something" further, and to discover practical ways to implement this in your church or ministry, read "Ten Simple Ways Your Church Can Serve Foster Families" and download my FREE eBook, "Everyone Can Do Something: Building a Foundational Culture of Orphan in Your Church".
+To explore the idea of "everyone can do something" further, and to discover practical ways to implement this in your church or ministry, read "Ten Simple Ways Your Church Can Serve Foster Families", "Sharing Stories That Help Your Ministry, Not Hurt It" and download my FREE eBook, "Everyone Can Do Something: Building a Foundational Culture of Orphan in Your Church".

 - Faithfulness, Foster Care and Trusting God With the Rest

 - Surprised by Foster Care: Five Ways It's Not What I Thought it Would Be

 - Counting the Costs of Fostering or Adopting